fbpx

 Mr Joubert was appointed Minister for Agriculture, Climate Change and Energy and on 4th November 2020.

-Minister Joubert is yet to marry and has two children.
+Minister Joubert is married and has two children.

 Oliver Bastienne